How to create, publish and distribute great news stories, shared with your team, on the fly.

 Type in a “New Application Password Name” which will not be needed in LettsNews and is purely for you to be able to follow your Application Passwords in WordPress.

 After Typing in the Application Password Name click the “Add New Application Password” button.
-Doing so will then provide you with a password, which you should copy and record elsewhere, as you will not be able to retrieve it from wordpress again.
+Doing so will then provide you with a password, which you should copy and record elsewhere, as you will not be able to retrieve it from WordPress again.

-In the LettsNews “Edit New Channel” Page you should now add the WordPress Username into the “Site Username” field, and the Application Password into the “Site Password or Token” field and make sure you have selected WordPress in the top dropdown.
+In the LettsNews “Edit New Channel” Page you should now put the WordPress Username into the “Site Username” field, and the Application Password into the “Site Password or Token” field and make sure you have selected WordPress in the top dropdown.

 Medium